Glossary

 • Impartiality

-An organisation's facility is generally designated by its SIRET (unique 14-digit identification code of an establishment of an organisation with a SIREN number).
+An organisation's establishment is generally identified by its SIRET (unique 14-digit identification code of an establishment of an organisation with a SIREN number).
 The first 9 digits of the SIRET number are the SIREN number of the organisation to which the establishment belongs.

 Process ensuring the reliability and transparency of assessments and their results.
-It also makes it possible to identify blocking points and improvements between two assessments of an organisation.
-The evaluation includes verification and validation of the assessments.
+It also makes it possible to identify blocking points and areas for improvement between two assessments of an organisation.
+The evaluation includes the verification and validation of assessments.

-The evaluation of the Bilan Carbone® follows the instructions described in the Assessment Guide.
-It is an optional procedure within the framework of the Bilan Carbone® approach.
+The Bilan Carbone® evaluation follows the guidelines described in the Guide for the evaluation of a Bilan Carbone®.
+It is an optional procedure within the Bilan Carbone® approach.

-Chart of accounts and analytical plans are stable over time for a given organisation without major structural changes.
+Accounting and analytical plans are stable over time for a given organisation without major structural change.

-At each accounting period, the organisation records all revenues and costs of its activity in accounting entries (debit or credit allocation).
-This accounting is done in accounting journals (e.g.: purchase journal, sales journal, bank journal…).
+At each accounting period, the organisation records all the revenues and costs of its activity in accounting entries (posting to debit or credit).
+This accounting is done in accounting journals (e.g.: purchases journal, sales journal, bank journal…).

 Different formats exist to export this accounting in its entirety:

-• The FEC (Accounting Entries File): a standardized accounting file, notably used by the French administration to tax audit companies.
+• The FEC (Accounting Entries File): standardised accounting file, notably used by the French administration to carry out tax controls on companies.
 It transcribes all accounting entries but does not include analytical entries.

-• The general ledger: a standardized accounting file, its structure can nevertheless be configured to some extent to allow the organisation to adapt its accounting to its needs.
-However, it does not allow analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of the annual accounts (balance sheet, income statement and appendix).
+• The general ledger: a standardised accounting file; its structure is however configurable to some extent to allow the organisation to adapt its accounting to its needs.
+However, it does not enable analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of annual accounts (balance sheet, income statement and notes).

-• The analytical ledger: a non-standardised accounting file, which nevertheless includes mandatory fields.
-It includes all analytical allocations and allows an analytical analysis of the accounting.
+• The analytical general ledger: a non-standardised accounting file, which nevertheless includes mandatory fields.
+It includes all analytical allocations and allows analytical analysis of accounting.

-This definition refers to the analytical carbon accounting guide.
+This definition refers to the guide on carbon managerial accounting.

 F